ARBOR OUTLOOK: Customer service, road trips and George Jones

 He looked at me in wonder from behind the wheel and said, "You really don't like George Jones?"
 When I assured him that I had lived quite happily without benefit of George, Merle Haggard and Joe Simon, he said, "Well what did y'all listen to up there in Chicago while you were growing up?"

 "On the northwest side?
 Polka music, mostly," I said.

 So we've learned to settle for podcasts and conversation on long car trips, rather than assault each other's ears with the radio.
 This humorous conversation came back to me recently as I shopped one of my favorite stores, a retail outlet that once played wonderful classical music for its customers.
 On this day country music was invading my senses as I wandered the aisles.

 The manager appeared nearby.
 With a smile, I said, "What happened to the lovely classical music you guys used to play here?"
 He said, "Well, our employees like country music, so we play it."

 Question: Is it more important for the employees or the customers to be happy?
 As everyone knows, without customers, there are no employees.
-So temperature settings, musical background, ambiance, all the things that attract or repel customers — wouldn't retailers want to give preference to the folks spending money in the store rather than acquiesce to the musical tastes of those stocking shelves and manning registers?
+So temperature settings, musical background, ambience, all the things that attract or repel customers, wouldn't retailers want to give preference to the folks spending money in the store, rather than acquiesce to the musical tastes of those stocking shelves and manning registers?